NeonixRIT/CSEC-CYML-PROJ1/README.md

 implemented in `autoencoder.py`

 The paper didn't go into much detail with the method used to select the 4 best features for each attack type, so I wanted to find this on my own.
 The type of model generally used for this is called an AutoEncoder.
 Each forward step works in two passes, one to an encoder, and another to a decoder which is a mirror of the encoder's structure.
 The encoder usually takes some number of inputs, and gradually decreases this in subsequent layers to a bottleneck, which is then passed to the decoder.
 When training this model, then, the loss repressents the ability of the model to reconstruct the initial inputs after being compressed to the bottleneck, meaning the encoder is trained to make it's bottleneck layer some combined representation of the inputs, and is, in a sense, a form of feature extraction.
 From this, we can then determine the importance of each feature by checking how much impact it has on the loss after training.

+When training, I used a rather large but arbitrary batch size of 2560 and a learning rate of 0.01.
+The training loss per epoch seems to somewhat rely on the speed it takes to train the model.
+For example, not using a PyTorch dataloader to shuffle and batch my data, results in 0.4 - 0.5s per epoch and an acceptable trend of a reduction in loss as it trains, but, implementing my own shuffling and batching as in the Dataset itself results in about 0.1s per epoch.
+My own shuffling and batching makes the loss generally stay the same unless I decrease the learning rate to 0.001 or less.

+For the activation function of each layer I used ELU.
+I was made aware of it due to the autoencoder reference code I was using and considered changing it, however, ELU allows for/generates negative values as well as positive ones which may be useful when extracting features as some input features may be reduntant or have counter intuative effects on the ability to reconstruct the input data versus ReLU which would treat these values as 0.
+Essentially, I think ELU allows the autoencoder to be more expressive and therefore accurate, but, I didn't try using other activation functions for the autoencoder so.

 With this method, my model seems to have determined the following 8 features to be the most important, in order from most to least important:
 1. Flow Bytes/s